bradenmacdonald/quantity-math-js/README.md

 # Quantity Math for JavaScript/TypeScript

-This is a libraries for dealing with numbers with units like "10 meters".
+This is a library for dealing with numbers with units like "10 meters".

-Based on [PQM](https://github.com/GhostWrench/pqm).
+Based on [PQM](https://github.com/GhostWrench/pqm), with extensive changes.

 MIT licensed.